 Federal College Work Study (FCWS) is a federal work-study program providing part-time employment for eligible college students.
 Awards are need-based and are part of your financial aid package.
-The Federal Work Study program does not guarantee you a job.
+The Federal College Work Study program does not guarantee you a job.
 It gives you an opportunity to earn wages for on campus employment or for service as a volunteer or unpaid intern with a nonprofit community partner organization.

-Every year there are students who receive a work study award and never use it, so you may still be eligible to receive one even if an award does not appear on your screen.
+Even if a Federal College Work Study award does not appear on your Financial Aid account, you may still be eligible to receive one.
 If you have been awarded other financial aid, then contact the Office of Financial Aid to find out more about whether a Federal College Work Study eligibility can be added.

 The amount of hours you work will be determined by the amount of your work study award and the current, pre-determined hourly wage.
-Most students work about 10 hours per week.
+Most students work about 8-10 hours per week.
 Your hourly wage will be no lower than the current minimum wage.
-You can confirm the exact present work study wage through the Office of Financial Aid.
+You can confirm the work study wage through the Office of Financial Aid.

-You cannot earn more through the Federal Work-Study program than your award allows.
+You cannot earn more through the Federal College Work Study program than your award allows.
 You will be notified if you approach your limit.
 You will then need to decide if you want to continue as a volunteer or leave the placement.

-You represent Millersville University when you work for a community organization through the Federal Work-Study Volunteer Program.
+You represent Millersville University when you work for a community organization through the Federal College Work Study Program.
 Millersville University is committed to devoting these federal work study resources to the Lancaster community as a partner in the community.
 As a student in this program, you will reflect that commitment.
 We are glad that you are interested in being a part of this opportunity, and we look forward to assisting you.